AndrewWalsh/at-your-service/README.md

 - **Convenience**: it's easy to load the service worker, run some requests, and copy the specification
 - **Code gen**: there are opportunities for automatic code generation into multiple language on the FE from samples of responses
-- **Investigation**: generate specifications from third party sites/applications
+- **Investigation**: generate specifications from third party sites/applications, or see what requests were dispatched following a particular use of an application using a tool such as [Puppeteer](https://github.com/puppeteer/puppeteer)
 - **Dev tooling**: the tool could provide useful information about the network layer while developing an application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>